sonertari/UTMFW/README.md

 	+ Download and copy [the Broadcom wifi drivers](https://github.com/pftf/RPi4/tree/master/firmware/brcm) for Raspberry Pi 4 to ~/OpenBSD/X.Y/arm64/firmware/

 - Update the configuration files under config with the ones in the new versions of packages:
 	+ Also update Doxyfile if the doxygen version has changed

 - Update PFRE and SPRE:
 	+ Update PFRE and SPRE to their current versions, support changes in pf and sslproxy if any
 	+ Create and install the man2web package
 	+ Produce pf.conf.html from pf.conf(5), sslproxy.html from sslproxy(1), and sslproxy.conf.html from sslproxy.conf(5) using man2web
 	+ Merge the PFRE and SPRE changes from the previous html files, most importantly the anchors

+- Update the PHP version numbers in the sources, both php and php-fpm, if upgrading PHP:
+	+ config/etc/php-X.Y/
+	+ config/etc/php-X.Y.ini
+	+ config/utmfw.files
+	+ config/utmfw.mtree
+	+ meta/install.sub
+	+ config/etc/rc.local
+	+ config/etc/syslog.conf
+	+ src/Model/system.php
+	+ src/View/system/conf.startup.php

 - Update phpseclib to its new version if any:
 	+ Merge the UTMFW changes from the previous version

 - Update d3js to its new version if any:
 	+ Fix any issues caused by any API changes

 - Update the registered snortrules.tar.gz:
 	+ Make sure the directory structure is the same as the one in the old snortrules.tar.gz